ankitects/anki-manual/src/getting-started.md

   [Checking Your Answer](templates/fields.md#checking-your-answer) section.

 - **Cloze**\
-  A note type which makes it easier to select text and turn it into a cloze deletion (e.g. "Humans landed on the moon in \[…​\]" → "Humans landed on the moon in 1969").
+  A note type that allows you to select text and turn it into a cloze deletion (e.g. "Humans landed on the moon in \[…​\]" → "Humans landed on the moon in 1969").
 For details, see the [cloze deletion](editing.md#cloze-deletion) section.